EU, Japan eye landmark trade deal, rap Russia over Ukraine

 After their talks, Abe and the EU leaders also urged Russia on Wednesday not to exacerbate Ukraine's crisis.
 Brussels threatened further sanctions against Moscow in the event of further violence, which it fears could derail a planned presidential election on May 25 in Ukraine.

-"Further steps in destabilising Ukraine will call for additional sanctions," van Rompuy said.
+"Further steps in destabilizing Ukraine will call for additional sanctions," van Rompuy said.

 He spoke before President Vladimir Putin called on pro-Russian separatists in eastern Ukraine to postpone their planned referendum on independence on May 11 and said Moscow had withdrawn troops from its border with Ukraine.